 How To Get Around

-- Walking around Havana is the best way to see the city, but there are buses and taxis available.
+- Walking (and taking walking tours) around Havana is the best way to see the city, but there are buses and taxis available.

 - National Buses are frequent but are usually crowded and cost 1 peso to anywhere in the city.
 There are also privately run buses which are less crowded and cost 10 peso per journey.
 There are few clearly marked bus stops on route, but it’s clear where they stop usually as you will have other waiting at the side of the road and you are also able to leave when the bus stops at the traffic lights.

 - For taxi’s, the simplest option are the state run yellow and black tourist taxis, and operate on an approximate basis of 1km=1 CUC – just remember to agree a price before you ride.
 You will also see locals piling into the old style cars which operate on a taxi collective basis – essentially a group taxi which should cost not more than 10 CUC per person for short trips and 20 CUC for longer journeys or those that are at night.
 However unless your Spanish is up to scratch and you know exactly where you’re going – it might be a good idea to stick with the state run cabs.